mazeyqian/asiatz/README.md

 # asiatz

-**asiatz** is a Go package for converting timezones and other utilities.
+**asiatz** is a Go package for converting timezones and other utilities, with a focus on Asia Time Zone.
 It provides functions to convert various time zones to UTC time.

 ## Installation